About Gustavo Rivera

 Gustavo Rivera - About image

-State Senator Gustavo Rivera has represented the 33rd Senate District in the Bronx since November of 2010.
-The 33rd Senate District includes the neighborhoods of Kingsbridge Heights, Fordham, Belmont, Riverdale, Norwood, Bedford Park, Pelham Parkway, Van Nest, Morris Park, and parts of Allerton in The Bronx.
+State Senator Gustavo Rivera was elected to represent the 33rd Senate District in The Bronx in November of 2010.
+The 33rd Senate District includes The Bronx neighborhoods of Fordham, Belmont, Riverdale, Kingsbridge Heights, Norwood, Bedford Park, Pelham Parkway, Van Nest, Morris Park, and parts of Allerton.

-In 2018, his passion to improve the health of New Yorkers lead Majority Leader Andrea Stewart-Cousins to appoint Senator Rivera as the Chair of the New York State Senate’s Health Committee.
-As the Chair, Senator Rivera’s goal is to collaborate with his colleagues, stakeholders, and constituents to improve health outcomes, increase access to coverage, and ensure a financially viable system for the 20 million New Yorkers he proudly serves.
+In 2018, after six years as Ranking Member of the Senate Health Committee, Senator Rivera was appointed by Senate Majority Leader Andrea Stewart-Cousins as Chair of the Senate Health Committee, the first person of color to ever lead it.
+In this role, Senator Rivera collaborates with his colleagues, stakeholders, and constituents to improve health outcomes, increase access to coverage, expand access to health care services, and ensure a financially viable system for the nearly 20 million New Yorkers he proudly serves.

 Gustavo was born in Santurce, Puerto Rico.
 In 1998, Gustavo graduated from the University of Puerto Rico and moved to New York to begin a doctoral program in political science at the Graduate Center of the City University of New York.
-A proud Bronxite, he has lived in Kingsbridge Heights for almost 20 years.
+A proud Bronxite, he lived in Kingsbridge Heights for over 20 years, and now resides in Bedford Park.